RaeOfChey/RaeOfChey/README.md

-# Hello, 👋 I'm Cheyenna,
-## UI Designer, Front End Developer, and Web Designer.

-### Driving User Engagement and Conversion through Intuitive, Data-Informed Design and Code.
+# When design speaks for itself, users listen.

+### Hello! 👋 I’m Cheyenna Raelynn, a designer and developer specializing in UI/UX design, front-end development, and AI-driven experiences.
+My work focuses on creating intuitive, user-friendly web experiences that guide users effortlessly and make every interaction seamless and engaging.

 With a BFA in Graphic Design and 5 years of professional design experience, I bring a unique blend of creative problem-solving and technical expertise to every project.
 Recently, I earned my Full Stack Development Certificate from the University of Minnesota, equipping me with the skills to build responsive, data-informed, and user-focused digital experiences.

 In my work, I bridge the gap between design and development to deliver visually appealing and functional interfaces that solve real problems and drive measurable results.

 ## 💎 Here’s how I can help your team
-- Drive user engagement and conversion through intuitive, data-informed design and development, ensuring every project meets both business objectives and user needs.
+🔹 Drive user engagement and conversion through intuitive, data-informed design and development, ensuring every project meets both business objectives and user needs.
-- Optimize performance and user experience by improving website speed, accessibility, and mobile responsiveness, creating seamless interactions that keep users engaged.
+🔹 Optimize performance and user experience by improving website speed, accessibility, and mobile responsiveness, creating seamless interactions that keep users engaged.
-- Collaborate across teams to build solutions that balance user experience with business goals, combining my technical expertise and design background to craft efficient and visually appealing interfaces.
+🔹Collaborate across teams to build solutions that balance user experience with business goals, combining my technical expertise and design background to craft efficient and visually appealing interfaces.

 ## 💼 Highlighted Accomplishments:
-- Cut website load time by 50%, improving performance from 15 seconds to 4 seconds, leading to a 32% increase in user engagement and a 21% reduction in bounce rate.
-- Designed and launched a new e-commerce website, increasing software sales by 25% through automated online checkout, enhancing both user experience and conversion rates.
-- Boosted web traffic by 40% by focusing on mobile responsiveness, accessibility, and user-friendly information architecture.
+🔹Collaborated with developers and internal teams to launch a redesigned e-commerce website using WordPress and Shopify, enhancing usability, accessibility, and branding while streamlining the customer experience for product purchases and service inquiries.
+🔹 Implemented a customer portal within the WordPress and Shopify-integrated website, allowing users to access order details, shipping status, and documentation, addressing customer frustrations and improving user satisfaction.
+🔹Spearheaded the launch of a first ever e-commerce platform, collaborating with developers and internal teams to optimize design, SEO, and accessibility, resulting in a 25% increase in software sales.

 ## ➡️ Roles I'm seeking
 I’m looking to join a team where I can combine my design and development skills to craft impactful digital experiences.
 I’m actively exploring opportunities in:
+🔹 UX/UI Designer
-- UI/UX Designer
+🔹Web Designer
-- Front-End Developer
+🔹Front-End Developer
-- Web Designer

 ## 📍Locations of Interest
-I’m particularly interested in roles located in
+I’m particularly interested in roles located in 🔹Minneapolis, MN
-- Minneapolis, MN
-- Chicago, IL
+🔹Chicago, IL
-- Denver, CO
+🔹Denver, CO
-- Boston, MA
+🔹Boston, MA
+🔹Fully Remote

 I’m open to full-time or contract positions, in-person, hybrid, or remote.